Our Group:

 Alumni:

-Kris Sales (full-time BBSRC-funded Research Technician): Kris was primarily linked to a project exploring the trans-generational consequences of life-history trade-offs, using life-span extending pharmacological and dietary treatments.
+Dr. Kris Sales (full-time BBSRC-funded Research Technician): Kris was primarily linked to a project exploring the trans-generational consequences of life-history trade-offs, using life-span extending pharmacological and dietary treatments.
 However, he also provides general assistance across the group’s projects.
 Kris has broad interest in using laboratory experiments to elucidate what factors drive the variation in longevity, reproduction and behaviour.
 His PhD, with Matt Gage (UEA), investigated the impact of climate warming and heatwaves on reproduction in male insects using Tribolium castaenum.

 Zoe de Pasquale-Crighton (full-time BBSRC-funded Research Technician): Zoe joined our lab in the end of 2020.
 She primarily linked with a project exploring the trans-generational consequences of life-history trade-offs, using life-span extending pharmacological, genetic and dietary treatments.
 She also provides general assistance across the group’s projects.